 Respondent agrees to limit any disputes concerning costs to accounting errors and the inclusion of costs outside the scope of this Consent Order.
 Respondent shall identify any contested costs and the basis of its objection.
 All undisputed costs shall be remitted by Respondent in accordance with the schedule set out above.
-Disputed costs shall be paid by Respondent into an escrow account while the dispute is pending.
+Interest will accrue on disputed costs while the dispute is pending.
 Respondent bears the burden of establishing an EPA accounting error and the inclusion of costs outside the scope of this Consent Order.